nicoverbruggen/NickelDissolve/ABOUT.md

 defaults; the wipe is on out of the box.
 To override, create a plain-text `.adds/nickel-dissolve/config` with one `key:value` per line, containing only the keys you want to change; delete it to return to the defaults.
 Changes take effect on reboot (config is read once at startup).
-Legacy pre-rework key names are ignored with a rename hint in the log.
+An unrecognised key is accepted and silently ignored.

 User settings (also documented on-device in `.adds/nickel-dissolve/doc`):